Physical Therapy during Pregnancy and Post-Partum

-- Changes in rib cage dimensions - pressure on nerves and tissues above and between ribs, difficulty deep breathing, abdominals stretched, generalized trunk discomfort, mid/upper back pain
+- The rib cage expands, which puts pressure on nerves and tissues above and between ribs.
+This can cause difficulty with deep breathing, general discomfort in the trunk area, and mid/upper back pain.

-- Weight gain - extra stress on feet, legs and back, forward weight of baby changes spinal curves, weak and overstretched abdominals
+- Weight gain puts extra stress on feet, legs and back.
+The forward weight of the baby changes spinal curves and can weaken overstretched abdominal muscles.

-- Breast changes - larger breasts may alter posture
+- As your breasts grow, larger breasts may alter posture.

 - Tendonitis